OpenWebAdvocacy/website/src/pages/walled-gardens.md

 * Can't entirely remove browser engine features
 * Don't even get all the features of Webkit that iOS provides Safari
 * Get a more restricted version of Webkit than the one iOS provides Safari (Safari and the WebView that browsers use do not get the same level of access)
-* Use a version of Webkit provided that is tied to iOS system updates as opposed to packaged with the third party browser
+* Use a version of Webkit provided that is tied to iOS system updates as opposed to packaged with the third-party browser

-On Android, third party browsers:
+On Android, third-party browsers:

 * Can use their own browser engine
 * Can pick which version of Blink they wish to use (if they are using Blink at all)